Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 bash create_cluster.sh

-See inside the file for the most commonly used parameters, the script awaits for the cluster to complete deployment successfully, it should take about 10 minutes.
+See inside the file for the most commonly used parameters.
+The script awaits for the cluster to complete deployment successfully, which should take about 10 minutes.

 bash delete_cluster.sh

-Consider this is deleting all Jetstream virtual machines and data that could be stored in JupyterHub.
+Consider this deletes all Jetstream virtual machines and data that could be stored in JupyterHub.

-Once status is CREATE_COMPLETE, get the Kubernetes config file in the current folder:
+Once the status is CREATE_COMPLETE, get the Kubernetes config file in the current folder:

 openstack coe cluster config $K8S_CLUSTER_NAME --force